ariel-pettyjohn/javascript-challenges/README.md

 # javascript-challenges
-A collection of JavaScript challenges
+A collection of JavaScript challenges that I've devised for myself.